RobThree/IP2Country/README.md

 The provided datasources are nothing but simple "CSV file readers".
 It's up to you to download the actual data files (and cache them for later use).
 The DemoApp contains an example of downloading files into a temp directory and caching them.
 Ofcourse you're free to implement your own download/cache mechanism.
 As long as you can provide a datasource that implements the `IIP2CountryDataSource` interface this library doesn't care about the rest.

+More on actual, compatible, databases can be found [in the wiki](../../wiki/IP-to-country-databases)

 ## Acuracy

 The acuracy depends entirely on the acuracy of the datasource.
 This library has no built-in data whatsoever.
 You _may_ also want to ensure your datasource doesn't provide ranges to the `IP2CountryResolver` that overlap.
 It's up to you / the datasource to ensure the data is as acurate as possible (and as up-to-date as possible).